ST. CHRISTOPHER’S EPISCOPAL PRESCHOOL HANDBOOK

 We welcome you and your family to St. Christopher’s Episcopal Preschool and hope the learning experience here will be a happy, wholesome one.
 We strive to give your child the loving care and guidance that children need in their formative years.
 As parents, you are encouraged to visit us, ask questions and make suggestions.
 The best assurance for the success of your child’s educational experience is the close cooperation and understanding of you and our staff.

-The weekday program has been planned for ages 18 months through 5-year-old children with the goal of helping them develop their spiritual, social, emotional, intellectual and physical development.
+The weekday program has been planned for ages 15 months through Kindergarten with the goal of helping them develop their spiritual, social, emotional, intellectual and physical development.
 This handbook has been prepared so you may know our policies and better understand the program as we work together to help your child through a successful year in our program.

 St. Christopher’s Episcopal Preschool will not exclude children due to race, color, nationality, ethnic or religious origin.